As much as we’d like to think that we’re rational, the reality is, we make many of our decisions emotionally.

 Though there have been less studies on valence and memory, the answer is yes.

-Emotional valence and memory
+Emotional valence and memory: two good examples

 Studies show that either positive or negative-valence emotions are remembered better.
 For example, emotional words are remembered better than neutral words.